multimediaeval/multimediaeval.github.io/_editions/2022/tasks/musti.md

 #### Task Schedule
 * 11 July, 2022: Sample data release <!-- # Replace XX with your date.
 We suggest setting the date in June-July.
 31 July is the last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
 * 31 July, 2022: Data release <!-- # Replace XX with your date.
 We suggest setting the date in June-July.
 31 July is the last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
-* 2 November 2022: Runs due <!-- # Replace XX with your date.
+* 2 November 2022 (Extended to 23 November): Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
 * 23 November 2022: Results returned  <!-- Replace XX with your date.
 Latest possible should be 23 November-->
 * 28 November 2022: Working notes paper  <!-- Fixed.
 Please do not change.-->
 * 12-13 January 2023: 13th Annual MediaEval Workshop, Collocated with [MMM 2023](https://www.mmm2023.no/) in Bergen, Norway and also online. <!-- Fixed.
 Please do not change.-->